-Collaborative applications submitted from different institutions must clearly indicate they are part of a collaborative project/group.
-Every partner institution must submit an application through its own sponsored research office.
+Collaborative proposals submitted from different institutions must clearly indicate they are part of a collaborative project/group.
+Every partner institution must submit an proposal through its own sponsored research office.
 Each collaborative group can have only one lead institution.
-Each application within the collaborative group, including the narrative and all required appendices and attachments, must be identical with the following exceptions:
+Each proposal within the collaborative group, including the narrative and all required appendices and attachments, must be identical with the following exceptions:

-- Each proposal must contain a correct cover page for the submitting institution only. - Each application must contain a unique budget corresponding to the expenditures for that application's submitting institution only. - Each application must contain a unique budget justification corresponding to the expenditures for that application's submitting institution only.
+- Each proposal must contain a correct cover page for the submitting institution only. - Each proposal must contain a unique budget corresponding to the expenditures for that proposal's submitting institution only. - Each proposal must contain a unique budget justification corresponding to the expenditures for that proposal's submitting institution only.